rosetta-rs/template-benchmarks-rs/README.md

 # Rust template engine benchmarks

 This repo tries to assess Rust template engine performance.
-Following the download ratings from [crates.io][crates], these six projects are assessed:
+Following the download ratings from [crates.io][crates], these nine projects are assessed:

 - [write!][write]: the std library `write!` macro
 - [Handlebars][handlebars]: Handlebars templating implemented in Rust